 - You want a bike with plenty top tube (crossbar) clearance so they can safely hop off the saddle.

 - You want a bike that’s easy for a child to manage.
 A bike that’s too long is unwieldy, harder to control and harder to steer.
 A bike with 12″ wheels will not only be shorter in height than a 16″ wheeler, it will also be shorter in length.

 - Again, you want a bike that’s easy to manage.
 Heavy bikes are hard for younger riders just building their strength.
 This is worth remembering when choosing between one of our 12 kilo junior mountain bikes against a 25 kilo full suspension supermarket special.
-Read: Kids hate cheap bikes and here’s why
+Read: Cheap Kids Bikes: Why They’re Not The Bargain You Think.

 - You want a bike that will last as long as possible: Small enough to straddle, yet big enough to offer years of growth, and well built enough to pass on to a wee brother or cousin in years to come.
 The kid’s bikes we offer are all from well-respected, quality brands.